m-housh/supabase-client-dependency/Sources/SupabaseClientDependencies/Documentation.docc/Articles/AdvancedDatabaseOperations.md

 ## Overview

-This article describes advanced operations for the ``SupabaseClientDependency/DatabaseClient``.
+This article describes advanced operations for the ``SupabaseClientDependency``.

 ### Overriding Methods